filviu/docker-activemq/README.md

 ## Fork

 Based on a lot of good work done by Roman Mohr, [here](https://github.com/filviu/docker-activemq).
+Forked once the upstream repository was archived.